-The directors propose that the firm of Ernst & Young LLP, Chartered Accountants, of Toronto, Ontario be appointed as the auditors of the Corporation to hold office until the close of the next annual meeting of shareholders.
+The Board of Directors proposes that the firm of Ernst & Young LLP, Chartered Accountants, of Toronto, Ontario be appointed as the auditors of the Corporation to hold office until the close of the next annual meeting of shareholders and that the Board of Directors be authorized to fix the remuneration of the auditors .
 Ernst & Young LLP have been the auditors of the Corporation for more than five years.

-Reference is made to page 22 of the Corporation's Annual Information Form ("AIF") that contains the information required by section 5.1 and Form 52-110F1 of Multilateral Instrument 52-110 - Audit Committee, which is hereby incorporated herein by reference.
+Reference is made to the information under the heading "Audit Committee" in, and the text of the Charter of the Audit Committee attached as Appendix A to, the Corporation's Annual Information Form ("AIF") that contains the information required by section 5.1 and Form 52-110F1 of Multilateral Instrument 52-110 - Audit Committee, which is hereby incorporated herein by reference.
 The Corporation's AIF is available on SEDAR at www.sedar.com and a copy of same is available free of charge, upon request, to any security holder of the Corporation.